nnorthway/topik/readme.md

 # Topik
 Topik is an open source, database-less blogging system (or flat-file) that is based in simplicity and speed.
 There is no "admin" section and this is not a CMS.
 This system simply gathers all of your posts and puts them into a comprehensive view.
 Posts are written in PHP and require a little bit of PHP knowledge to get started.
+The base files score 100 on Google PageSpeed Insights for both mobile and desktop.
+The complete size is <100kb.

 ___